valory-xyz/autonolas-aip/content/aips/automate_relayer_marketplace.md

 ### V. 1.
 Presentation

-As written in the abstract, we envisioned two routes for deploying these services: 1) implement them as protocol-owned services, following the procedure described in [AIP-2](https://github.com/valory-xyz/autonolas-aip/pull/2); 2) or enable operators to run these services as sovereign agents.
+As written in the abstract, we envisioned two routes for deploying these services:

+1. Implement them as protocol-owned services, following the procedure described in [AIP-2](https://github.com/valory-xyz/autonolas-aip/pull/2);
+2. Enable operators to run these services as sovereign agents.

 Since the deployment of a PoSe requires a lot of effort (in particular a consortium running the PoSe), we choose the second option.
 Furthermore, this has the advantage of putting into competition different service providers proposing the same type of service, through the same reputation score system for mechs, and taking fees from the services in a uniform (and thus simpler) way through the marketplace.